Introduction to 3D Animation and Multimedia

 IV.
 Learning Objectives

-B. To design and produce multimedia productions.
+- Design and produce multimedia productions.

-C. To explain the limitations of multimedia productions and presentations.
+- Explain the limitations of multimedia productions and presentations.

-D. To create and render three-dimensional objects.
+- Create and render three-dimensional objects.

-E. To animate three-dimensional objects in space.
+- Animate three-dimensional objects in space.

-F. To distinguish between two-dimensional and three-dimensional renderings.
+- Distinguish between two-dimensional and three-dimensional renderings.

-V. Academic Integrity
+V. Academic Integrity and Student Conduct

 • plagiarism (turning in work not written by you, or lacking proper citation),

 • falsification and fabrication (lying or distorting the truth),